-Oil seals are often called grease, fluid, or dirt seals.
-These seals close spaces between stationary and moving components in mechanical equipment.
-Oil seals are designed to prevent the escape of lubricant.
-They also block contaminants from entering machinery.
-This is especially important in severe environments where heat and foreign objects may be frequently present.
+People design oil seals bearing to prevent the escape of lubricant.
+So, they also block contaminants from entering machinery.
+And this is especially important in severe environments where heat and foreign objects may be frequently present.
 They also prevent the mixing of different mediums like lubricating oil and water.

 Oil seals come cataloged as metric oil seals or imperial sized oil seals.
-The seals can also be custom-made to match the bearings in new types of machinery.
-They are installed in practically every type of machine including vehicles, protecting all kinds of precision, precisely-fitted ball bearings, sleeve bearings, and roller bearings.
+The seals are custom-made to match the bearings in new types of machinery.
+Install them in practically every type of machine including vehicles, protecting all kinds of precision, precisely-fitted ball bearings, sleeve bearings, and roller bearings.

 The shaft on which the oil seal is mounted has to be ground to a rough surface finish.
 The shaft also should be hardened to prevent grooves forming on the shaft when the pressure is exerted by the spring on the seal.
 The area where the seal is fitted also has to be ground to prevent grooves that tend to wear out the lip of the oil seal faster than normal.